wrhdf_2d

 Notes

-This routine is provided for backwards compatibility with existing PSI codes that expect this API signature.
-While the underlying implementation has been refactored to dispatch to the newer write_hdf_data() routine – along with a dimensionality check – the API signature and behavior has been largely preserved.
+This routine is provided for backward compatibility with existing PSI codes that expect this API signature.
+The underlying implementation dispatches to write_hdf_data(), but the argument order and default behavior (sync dtype, default dataset IDs) are preserved.

 Warning

-It is worth reiterating that this routine – when called with its default arguments – will write to the default PSI dataset IDs for HDF4/HDF5 files and synchronize datatypes between the dataset and scales.
-This behavior is crucial for interacting with certain Fortran-based tools developed by PSI.
+When called with its default arguments this routine writes to the default PSI dataset IDs for HDF4/HDF5 files and synchronizes dtypes between the dataset and scales.
+This behavior is required for interoperability with certain Fortran-based PSI tools.